Herbert W. Armstrong: International expansion

 The book The United States and Britain in Prophecy was published in 1954.
 It became the most well-known and requested church publication, with over six million copies distributed.
 In this book, Armstrong makes the claim that the peoples of the United States, the British Commonwealth nations, and the nations of Northwestern Europe are descendants of the Ten Lost Tribes of Israel.
 This belief, called British Israelism, formed the central basis of the theology of the Worldwide Church of God.

 Franz Josef Strauss, a major politician in post-WWII Germany, became the target of the broadcasting and publishing media blitz that Armstrong unleashed upon Europe through the daily offshore pirate radio station broadcasts by his son Garner Ted Armstrong, The Plain Truth, and the Ambassador College campus at Bricket Wood in Hertfordshire, England.
 Strauss was portrayed as being the coming Führer who would lead a United States of Europe into a prophetic World War III against the U.S. and U.K. at some time between 1972 and 1975, and emerge victorious.
 In 1971, Strauss played along with the prophetic interest shown in him, as Herbert W. Armstrong recalled in a 1983 letter: "I entertained him at dinner in my home in Pasadena, and he spoke to the faculty and students of Ambassador College.
 I have maintained contact with him."
-Strauss also appeared in an interview on The World Tomorrow television program.
+Strauss appeared in an interview on The World Tomorrow television program.

-The volume of literature requests for material written by Armstrong continued to grow during the 1960s and 70s, and the literature was translated into several languages and distributed to a worldwide audience.
+The volume of literature requests for material written by Armstrong continued to grow during the 1960s and 1970s, and the literature was translated into several languages and distributed to a worldwide audience.
 They were distributed for free "as a public service."
 The Plain Truth magazine continued to be published and circulated, eventually reaching a monthly press run of eight million.

 On April 15, 1967, Armstrong's wife Loma died, three and a half months before their 50th anniversary.
 Before she died he sent a co-worker a letter that has often been criticized for its harsh tone to "failing" members and for its calls for more money.